vivekVells/TaskProcessManager/README.md

 |----------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------|-------------------------------------------------------------------------------|
 | Cloud Deployment  - Scaling up & delivery of this web Application to everyone by using Cloud CSPs                                                  | Exploring Microservices architecture  for this application | Developer Portal Website to expose the application API to external developers |
 | Code Development Practice Related   - Hot Deploy concept in concept tryout   - Issues creation & assigning gently   automatically when buildfails  | Using Frontend Framework                                   | Implementing Adobe Analytics or such data analysis over application           |
+- Modularize the database by using normalization & bridge pattern concepts
+- refactor the endpoint controllers location
 ### Quick Links:
 |                                                                                          File (links)                                                                                          |                        Description                       |
 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------------------------------------------------------:|